MoSBanapple/Golf-Tournament-Organizer/design.md

 ![Available tournaments](https://i.imgur.com/nXL5AIA.png)

 Available tournaments - this screen contains a list of available tournaments.
-Each tournament shows basic details, as well as an indicator if the user is playing in or hosting the tournament.
+Each tournament shows basic details, as well as an indicator if the user is playing in, has played in, or is hosting the tournament.
 The user is able to sort by date ascending, descending, or put the tournaments they are participating in or hosting at the top.
 From here, the user is able to go to the tournament creation screen via the top right button or select a tournament to view more details.

 ![Tournament creation](https://i.imgur.com/yjCSBzx.png)

 Tournament creation - The user can fill out the details of the tournament and create the tournament for players to enter.
-Once created, the user is taken to the “my tournaments” page, where the newly-created tournament should appear.
+Once created, the user is taken to the “available tournaments” page, where the newly-created tournament should appear.

 ![Tournament details](https://i.imgur.com/Kzz9tfd.png)